pkgserver-dev/docs/docs/02-concepts/02_package.md

 ## PackageRevision

-A `package` in the `pkgserver` is represented through a `PackageRevision` KRM resource in the Kubernetes API server.
+A `package` in the `pkgserver` is represented through a `PackageRevision` resource in the Kubernetes API server.

 ### Identification